Kaibab National Forest Ranches

 $348,129TOTAL 1999 - 2021

 The Gold Trap Ranch was sold to the Havasupai Tribe in 2022.
+The tribe also holds the grazing permit for the Forest’s Rain Tank allotment.

 Grand Canyon Ranch (Territorial Livestock & Cattle Co., LLC) - Ryan (FS), Grama Spring, Hacks, Kanab Gulch & Gulch (BLM) Allotments, State Lease #05-000667